teambit/bit/README.md

 ## What is Bit? 🤔

 Bit is an [open-source](https://github.com/teambit/bit) cli tool for sharing components across projects and repositories.
-Bit enables exporting components directly from your projects without the burden of manually packaging each component.
-Use Bit to turn a component inside an application into a standalone reusable module.
+Use Bit to turn a component inside an application into a standalone reusable package.
+Increase the project's resilience by consuming only the components the application needs.
-You can set up your server for sharing components, or you can use the [bit.dev](https://bit.dev) cloud hosting solution for private and public components sharing, with advanced features such as components CI and showcase.
+You can set up your own server for sharing components or you can use the [bit.dev](https://bit.dev) cloud hosting for private and public components sharing with advanced features such as components CI and components showcase.

 ## Why Bit? 🎖️